Purchased Services: Distinct Advantages

 Aside from group purchasing organizations that are used to access national level contracts and consultants that have found influence in addressing local contracting opportunities, TPC has built a distinct regional model based on collective participation and high commitment that has proven itself successful in the area of Purchased Services.
 Backed by more than 20 years of Purchased Services contracting experience, TPC has demonstrated industry-leading results year after year.
 Through strong participation in our programs, TPC Members have achieved more than 14 percent average savings in key service categories including energy, foodservice, environmental services, maintenance, lab services, and freight and logistics.
 This has translated to more than $35 million in documented Member savings and tangible value over than past several years.

 Through our dedicated resources and focus, TPC works directly with our Members to fully engage a complete Purchased Services strategy.
 Together, we aggregate Member volume and enter the market as a single, committed contracting entity.
-We develop master agreements with standardized pricing, terms and conditions, and continue to manage contracts throughout their lifecycle.
+We work with Members to maximize the value they receive from supplier relationships, and continue to manage contracts throughout their lifecycle.
 We support our Members across conversion, implementation, and utilization so they are able to achieve the greatest value they can from TPC programs.

 With all this said, TPC Members are not directed by corporate mandates, and are instead involved in a democratic approach where each Member has an individual voice and vote.
 Our entire process is a collaborative effort led by our Members to achieve superior results.
 It is through that collaboration that we: